Peck's nostalgia gallery

 And finally, the Château

-de Chillon, arguably the best castle in Switzerland.
+de Chillon, possibly the best castle in Switzerland.

 of Leysin local mountain photos